-We’ve gained invaluable knowledge from working on these platforms for years and years on a daily basis.
+We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

-The Crescendo platform is built to leverage popular Cloud Storage platforms: Google Drive, Box.com, OneDrive, Salesforce, or Sharepoint.
-We have the perspective of regular users of these platforms, of admins managing a team with the platforms, of developers with understanding the underpinnings of the platform, and also of the perspective of our clients who’ve offered their opinions about their platform of choice.
+The Crescendo platform is built to leverage popular cloud storage services: Google Drive, Box.com, OneDrive, Salesforce, or Sharepoint.
+We have the perspective of regular users of these services, of admins managing a team with the platforms, of developers with understanding the underpinnings of the platform, and also of the perspective of our clients who’ve offered their opinions about their cloud storage service of choice.

-This document is a summary of our thoughts around each of these five platforms.
-It’ll be useful to you if you’d like some insight into cloud storage platforms to choose from, whether you’re a regular user or a developer.
+This post is a summary of our thoughts around each of these five best cloud storage services.
+It’ll be useful to you if you’d like some insight into cloud storage services to choose from, whether you’re a regular user or a developer.

-Google Drive was formally launched in 2012 and quickly gained popularity as a simple yet effective cloud storage space.
+Google Drive was formally launched in 2012 and quickly gained popularity as a simple yet effective and by many considered the best cloud storage service.
 According to Google, over a million organizations subscribe to G Suite, the paid version of Google services, and more than 800 million individuals use the free version of the service.

-Google Drive is the cloud storage part of Google Suite.
+Google Drive is the cloud storage component of Google Suite.
 If you use Gmail, you also have Google Drive access, whether or not you use it.

 We have firsthand knowledge that several Crescendo clients use Google Drive in their business mainly because they were already familiar with the product through use with their personal gmail account.
 That was their first foray into cloud storage, and it’s simple to use.
 The jump to G Suite was a no-brainer.